jasnow/railroader-site/source/_posts/2012-03-01-brakeman-1-dot-5-0-released.markdown

 A new vulnerability was reported that affects strings which are marked as `html_safe` and then modified in some way.
 For some operations, the new, modified string will still be marked as `html_safe`.
 Full details [here](http://groups.google.com/group/rubyonrails-security/browse_thread/thread/edd28f1e3d04e913).

-For this vulnerability, Brakeman only does a version check and reports if an application is used a vulnerable version of Rails.
+For this vulnerability, Railroader only does a version check and reports if an application is used a vulnerable version of Rails.
 It only reports on Rails 3 applications, since Rails 3 introduced the concept of SafeBuffers.

 ### Check for select Helper Vulnerability

 Another vulnerability was reported today in the `select` form helper.
 Option tags built by hand (interpolating values into `<option></option>`) will not be escaped by `select`.
 Full details [here](http://groups.google.com/group/rubyonrails-security/browse_thread/thread/9da0c515a6c4664).

-For Rails 3 applications, Brakeman checks for uses of `select` which have user input in the `options` argument.
+For Rails 3 applications, Railroader checks for uses of `select` which have user input in the `options` argument.
 This check may be refined in the future.

-For Rails 2, Brakeman no longer considers `select` a safe method when checking for cross site scripting.
+For Rails 2, Railroader no longer considers `select` a safe method when checking for cross site scripting.

 ### Check for CSRF Filter Skipping